 Experts believe that this head depicts a king—the question is, which one?
 During the ninth century bce, there were major struggles between the northern kingdom of Israel and Syria.
-It isn’t clear whether Abel Beth Maacah was under Israelite, Syrian or perhaps even Phoenician control when the sculpture was made.
-Thus, there are a few theories as to whom this head represented—namely (according to the site excavator), Israelite kings Ahab or Jehu, Syrian kings Ben-Hadad or Hazael, or Tyrian king Ethbaal (father of Jezebel).
+The Bible describes Abel Beth Maacah as an Israelite city during this early period (2 Samuel 20); however, the city was at least temporarily conquered by invading Syrians at the behest of the king of Judah (1 Kings 15:20, 2 Chronicles 16:4).
+Thus, there are a few theories as to whom this head represented—namely (according to the site excavator), Israelite kings Ahab or Jehu, Syrian kings Ben-Hadad or Hazael, or perhaps even the nearby Tyrian king Ethbaal (father of Jezebel).

 The long hairdo, beard and skin color fits the classic Egyptian depiction of peoples from the Near East.
 And Assyrian artwork may help to more specifically identify which king this head belongs to.
 The Black Obelisk, a famous Assyrian victory stele belonging to King Shalmaneser iii, includes a depiction of an Israelite official bowing down before the Assyrian king, delivering tribute.